dsg753/ChatBot-Python-Project/README.md

 - **User Interaction**:
     - Continuous user interaction until the user types "bye" to exit.

+- **Customizable**: Users can "teach" the bot as much as they like.
+- **Persistent Memory**: Learned responses are saved and reused across sessions.
+- **Flexible**: Easy to extend by modifying the JSON file.

 - ### How to Run
 - You need Python 3.x installed on your system.